 On Tuesday morning, I attended another Minnesota State Colleges and Universities Leadership Council meeting.
 In the afternoon, I attended a Minnesota Advanced Manufacturing Partnership grant meeting.
 Saint Paul College is a partner along with twelve MnSCU institutions on this grant, which is geared to promote workforce training in the areas of Manufacturing, Welding, and Mechatronics.

 On Wednesday, I attended a Minnesota Philanthropy Partners Board of Directors meeting where we approved the hiring of the organizations new president and chief executive officer.
 I am excited that Dr. Eric Jolly will join Minnesota Philanthropy Partners as the next president and CEO.
 It’s such a fine and impactful organization dedicated to supporting so many companies and organizations in their charitable work with community issues.
-For more information, please see: Eric Jolly named as the next president and ceo of minnesota philanthropy partners

 The Vice President of Academic Affairs and I interviewed a potential faculty candidate.
 I had a meeting with the executive leadership team of the College.
 We discussed the budgets 2015-2016, 2016-2017 and 2017-2018 academic years, as well as the work plan and the details of our upcoming retreat.
 In the evening, I attended the end of year celebration for the College Ready program, funded by the Great Lakes Higher Education Guaranty Corporation.
 The 10th and 11th graders from SPPS and Charter Schools were so inspiring as they shared their personal stories filled with hope, confidence, imagination, resiliency and grit.
 Their energy drives me and members of our college team to do what we do every day to provide service to our students.